A Potential Foundation for Emergent Space-Time: The Space-Time Picture

 where we refer to the two pairs on the right as the time and space components, respectively.
 Similarly, the interval scalar can be written as

 which is analogous to the Minkowski metric of flat space-time.

 There are a few important observations to make at this point.
 First, the interval scalar originates from the product of a pair of quantities and is not some fundamental quantity squared, as is suggested by the usual notation ${\Delta s}^2$.
 Second, while this derivation suggests that the Minkowski metric may always be employed by a chain to quantify intervals, this does not mean that it is the most convenient description.
-That is, if the time and space components of a sequence of intervals are constant when quantified with respect to one chain, then, in general, it is not true that the time and space components necessarily will be constant when quantified by another chain.
-That is, one may always use this metric, but lengths and times may vary.
+That is, if the time and space components of a sequence of intervals \red have the same value \black when quantified with respect to one chain, then, in general, it is not true that \red they will have the same value \black when quantified by another chain.
+That is, one may always use this metric, but lengths and times \red observed to be constant by one chain may vary with respect to a second chain. \black

 The time and space coordinates can be applied to the pair transformation (\ref{eq:pair-transform})

 Changing variables from $\Delta p$ and $\Delta q$ to coordinates $\Delta t$ and $\Delta x$, mixes the pair resulting in a linear transformation